philipturner/transimpedance-amplifier/README.md

 > Objective: Gather as much data as possible about the TIA sensor of an STM, using both theory and experiment.

 The overarching goal _is_ to collect as much data as possible!
 More accurately, the goal is to _do_ as many things as possible.
 Learn as much hands-on knowledge as possible, about all aspects of the electrical engineering process.
 I executed that goal very well, wrapping it up with principled breadboarding.
 Phase 0.2 will delve into mechanical engineering and the ugly process of bonding parts with epoxy.

+## October 22, 2025

+I am going to return to this project.
+There, I said it, took the first step by starting a journal entry here.
+Someone just took advantage of my desire to reproduce my MD code on other people's PCs, and manipulated that to make me say less bad things about Robert Freitas.
+In the MNT field, the idea that nanobots might destroy the world is like politics.
+Irrational, tribalistic, a group of people with interests fighting for the sake of their interests.
+And I just got taken advantage of by someone who sides with Ralph and Rob.
+I will contain this conflict to the DMs.
+I blocked him on X, and I'm not following him on X anymore.
+If you have been with me since the early days of MNT, you may have an idea of who he is.

+I will handle this conflict with discipline.
+I will move on, and not let it phase me.
+Transformational change is always met with heavy resistance, and as Nekitos said, some people even want to stop me just for the sake of doing that.
+It happened in the early 1900's when quantum physics brought a revolution, overtaking the old way of doing things.
+It will happen again, because nanofactories are (unfortunately) a transformational change.
+We either accept eternal technological stagnation (transistors never get smaller) or a society-changing revolution.
+It's tough for people to take it seriously, even if they say they support it on the surface, few would actually invest their funds.
+It's just human nature.
+So I expect more people to (possibly) go to great lengths to stop me.
+I need to be prepared to handle future arguments, in a way that contains them, without making them leak out to the public.

+---

+What I plan to do about Phase 0.1 today: